 Historic Downtown Truckee – This old logging, mining and railroad town preserves much of its original architecture in what are now distinctive shops, excellent restaurants and fun bars.
 (Fun bars count as Lake Tahoe tourist attractions, right?) (truckeehistory.org)

 Watson Cabin, Tahoe City – This 1909 log cabin is listed on the National Register of Historic Places as the oldest house built on site in Tahoe City and currently serves as a living history exhibit showcasing Lake Tahoe pioneer life.
-The cabin is open Memorial Day through Labor Day. (northtahoemuseums.org/watson)
+The cabin is open Memorial Day through Labor Day. (northtahoemuseums.org/exhibits)

 Hellman-Erhman Mansion, Tahoma – From the turn of the century until 1965, the lands of what is now Sugar Pine Point State Park were owned by financier Isaias W. Hellman, and later by his daughter Florence Hellman Erhman.
 This Queen Anne Victorian, a grand-but-informal summer home they called Pine Lodge, is a remembrance of the opulent post-mining period when wealthy businessmen built elegant summer homes at Lake Tahoe.
 Tours are available Memorial Day through Labor Day; please call for parking information. (parks.ca.gov/?page_id=991)